OpenSRProject/OpenStarRuler-Toolset/README.md

 ## Features

-* Cloning base game files
+* Cloning files from another mod
+    - Base game
-* Cloning mod files (with fallback to base game)
+    - Ancestor mods (if any), with fallback to base game
+    - Other mods and their ancestors
-* Comparing files with the base game
+- Comparing files with another mod
+    - Supports the same sources as file cloning
     - The diff is editable, like the "Working Copy" diffs provided by VSCode's Git support.
-    - Green was added by the currently open mod.
+    - Green was added by the currently active mod.
-    - Red was removed by (or never existed in) the currently open mod.
+    - Red was removed by (or never existed in) the currently active mod.
-* Comparing files with a mod (with fallback to base game)

 ## Requirements

 N/A